yevhenii-dovhaniuk/YD-stms-task-3-with-readme-unrpox/README.md

 ## What's under the hood
 `createFavoritesAdapter` return action and corresponding reducer that can handle this action.
 The reducer function uses entityAdapter to replace the data row "in place".

+## Search
+- The search is case-insensitive on every page.

+- The Favorites page's search can search both entities.

+- The search can only operate "string" fields